-Anyone who applies to the Housing Register will be assessed and placed into a band in accordance with their housing priority, where the emergency band is the highest and band 4 is the lowest.
+Anyone who applies to the Housing Register and qualifies for inclusion will be assessed and placed into a band in accordance with their housing priority, where the emergency band is the highest and band 4 is the lowest.
 In all cases we will only consider those circumstances that are made worse or prevented from improvement by your current housing circumstances.